The -3rd Workshop on New Object-Oriented Languages (NOOL 2018)

 NOOL-18 brings together users and implementors of new(ish) object-oriented systems.
 Through presentations, discussions and demos, NOOL-18 will provide a forum for sharing experience and knowledge among experts and novices alike.
 We invite submissions in the following areas:

-Interested presenters are invited to submit abstracts (2 page 2 column 10pt ACM SIGPLAN format) via HotCRP by Friday, August 17th 2018.
+Interested presenters are invited to submit abstracts (1–2 page 2 column 10pt ACM SIGPLAN format) via HotCRP by 17 August 2018 (Friday), AoE time.
 Proposals will be lightly reviewed.
-There will be no formal proceedings, but abstracts will be posted online before the workshop.
+NOOL-18 will not have a formal proceedings, but abstracts will be posted online before the workshop, and if there is interest, presenters may have the option of expanding on their presentation to appear in a post-conference technical report.